 Find your groove

 Finally, if you are riding in a group, don’t fall into the trap of trying to keep up with them.
 They may well be faster than you, but that’s ok.
-Just find your own pace and zone everyone else out as best you can.
+Just find your own pace and tune everyone else out as best you can.
 There’s no shame in falling behind…losing your lunch at the side of the road, however…

 Of course, the best thing about climbing is that you are often rewarded by an excellent view from the top.
 A view, a feeling of accomplishment and of course, the inevitable descent –what more do you need?!